cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud-migration.md

    ![Issue filter condition](/integrations/Jira-Cloud-migration-issue-filter-condition.png "Issue filter condition")

-   > ⚠️ Remember to use the exact case sensitive label of the expected Jira status.
+   > ⚠️ Remember to use the exact case-sensitive label of the expected Jira status.
    >
    > You can check the workflow statuses in your Jira Cloud project:
    >